adelphes/elf-tools/README.md

 A NodeJS library for building and parsing ELF (Executable and Linker Format) binaries.

+**Important note**:  This library currently fails to build valid ELF binaries containing multiple section types due to kernel changes in the validation of ELF binaries.
+In particular, overlapping sections with different access rights are no longer permitted.
+See messages around https://lkml.org/lkml/2018/1/7/8

 ### Building an ELF image

 There are two ways to output an ELF image: